tweag/nickel/rfcs/007-bytecode-interpreter.md

 | size | color | tag | data ...  |
 ```

-ADTs are represented within the block's data as an integer for constructors with
+ADTs are represented as an unboxed integer for constructors with no argument.
-no argument (the tag byte then doesn't store the actual contructor's tag but has
-the same value than for a boxed `int`).
-For a variant with parameters, the tag
+For a variant with parameters, the tag byte is used to encode the variant and
-byte is used to encode the variant and the argument is stored as a word of block
+the argument is stored as a word of block content.
-content.

 Tuples, records and arrays are stored as a contiguous array of data.